 Triumph’s “submittals” guardrail requires that our contracts define submittals prior to signature.
 By doing so, projects run smoother.

-Although submittals may seem straightforward, it could be one of the most misunderstood and poorly defined issues in all of construction, often leading to disputes and delays.
+Although submittals may seem straightforward, it could be one of the most misunderstood and poorly defined issues in all of the construction, often leading to disputes and delays.
 At Triumph, we’ve seen that a discussion of submittals, prior to executing a final contract, has given many benefits to our clients.